-Dilara Kadriye Üsküp is a joint doctoral candidate at the University of Chicago in the Department of Political Science and the Divinity School.
+Dr. Dilara Kadriye Üsküp is a joint doctoral graduate of the University of Chicago's Department of Political Science and the Divinity School.
 Her forthcoming manuscript, Sex in God’s City, examines theology as political persuasion.
 Her research interests include: race, politics, religion, gender, and sexuality at the intersection of public opinion and policy.